BroncBotz3481/YAGSL/README.md

 SwerveDrive swerveDrive=new SwerveParser(new File(Filesystem.getDeployDirectory(),"swerve")).createSwerveDrive(Units.feetToMeters(14.5));
 ```
 * The library is located in [swervelib/](./swervelib) with documentation in [docs/](./docs) and example JSON in [deploy](./deploy).
+* Support for [NetworkAlerts](https://github.com/Mechanical-Advantage/NetworkAlerts/) for use in Shuffleboard.

 # Discussions
 * Latest resources and features will be posted on the discusions page [here](https://github.com/BroncBotz3481/YAGSL-Example/discussions).